BPijuanSala/MouseOrganogenesis_snATACseq_2020/README.md

       d.
 Assess expression levels of TFs enriched in scRNA-seq dataset (Pijuan-Sala et al., Nature, 2019)
           Script: 33c_scRNAseq_E825_analysis_TFexpression.R
-          #This script runs along 33b_chromVAR_celltype_specific_TFs_allpeaks.R; once the top TFs are computed, this script (33c) should be run to obtain their expression levels.
-Then, the analysis continues on 33b, where the expression is compared with the enrichment score
+          This script runs along 33b_chromVAR_celltype_specific_TFs_allpeaks.R; once the top TFs are computed, this script (33c) should be run to obtain their expression levels.
+Then, the analysis continues on 33b, where the expression is compared with the enrichment score.

       e.
 Output sequence logos for TF motifs used
           Script: 33d_sequenceLogos_chromVAR.R